 - Part B deductible

 - Preventive care not offered through Original Medicare

 The rider system allows you to customize your Medigap plan in MN, but it also makes it more difficult to compare rates before making your final decision.
 In addition to comparing rates for each of the plans, you need to compare available riders and prices for those additions to your coverage.

-No Medicare Supplement plan in Minnesota will include prescription drug coverage.
-You will need to purchase a separate plan for your medications.
+Even the best Medicare Supplement plans in Minnesota will not include prescription drug coverage.
+You will need to purchase a separate Medicare Part D plan for your medications.

 If your income is limited and you struggle to pay premiums for either of the Medicare Supplement plans as well as your prescription drug plan, you may qualify for one of Minnesota’s Medicare Savings Programs.
 You may also qualify for Medical Assistance, which is Minnesota’s Medicaid program.

-The best time to enroll in a Medicare Supplement plan is during your Medigap open enrollment period.
+The best time to enroll in one of the best Medicare Supplement plans in Minnesota is during your Medigap open enrollment period.
 Your first opportunity is the initial enrollment period, which starts the first day of the month in which you turn 65.
 This period lasts for six months, and there are some big benefits to enrolling before it closes:

 The insurance company cannot deny you coverage for either of the Medicare Supplement plans.